-Teacher Training Evaluation: Participating teachers were asked to evaluate the teacher training workshop on-site at the conclusion of the session, using an evaluation instrument developed by Sangamon Auditorium project staff.
+Teacher Training Evaluation: Participating teachers are asked to evaluate the teacher training workshop on-site at the conclusion of the session, using an evaluation instrument developed by Sangamon Auditorium project staff.

-Class Acts Evaluation: Teachers were asked to complete a brief evaluation form on which they offered their evaluation of the pre-show preparation and attending the live performance.
-This evaluation form was distributed to teachers when they arrived in the parking lot at UIS for the performance, but now it is distributed and collected by the Head Start Education Coordinator, and we have a response rate.
-Criteria for evaluation included the experience’s perceived contribution to school readiness as well as age appropriateness, anticipated student interest, and practicality.
-Evaluative questions covered the several components of the Class Acts process, including the classroom learning materials, the pre-show visits by Auditorium staff, and the field trip and performance.
+Class Acts Performance Evaluation: Teachers are asked to complete a brief evaluation covering the pre-show classroom visit, the Teacher Guide, and the live performance.
+In previous years this evaluation form was distributed to teachers when they arrived for the performance, but now it is distributed and collected by the Head Start Education Coordinator, and we have a response rate.
+Criteria for evaluation include the experience’s perceived contribution to school readiness as well as age appropriateness, anticipated student interest, and practicality.

-Family Event Evaluation: Parents and caregivers were asked to evaluate the Family Event via a mail-back survey instrument, with questions touching on the following criteria: interest and engagement of children in pre-show activities, their own and children’s response to the performance, and questions or responses children had following the event.
+Family Night Evaluation: Parents and caregivers are asked to evaluate the Family Night via a mail-back survey, with questions touching on the following criteria: interest and engagement of children in pre-show activities, their own and their children’s responses to the performance, and questions or responses children had following the event.
 The first year this survey was distributed to parents and caregivers when they checked in at the event they attended, the second year it was sent home from school the following week with students who attended.

-As part of the teacher survey, teachers were asked to complete an oral survey with their students.
-Following both The Cat in the Hat and Chicken Dance, teachers reported that their students were able to correctly recall many important elements of the play and that they enjoyed of the overall experience of attending a live performance.
+To conclude the survey, teachers were asked to complete an oral survey with their students.
+Following both Pete the Cat and Biscuit, teachers reported that their students were able to correctly recall many important elements of the play and that they enjoyed of the overall experience of attending a live performance.

 Click Here for evaluations from previous years.